NIEM/NIEM.github.io/movement/json-schema-output/index.md

 ---
-title: NIEM Movement and JSON Schema
+title: Movement and JSON Schema
 ---

-We’re Looking for YOUR Feedback on NIEM JSON
+We’re Looking for **your** Feedback on NIEM JSON.

 Before we can finalize the NIEM JSON Schema solution, we need to hear from actual JSON users.
 Please review the content on this page and provide your